kellyjj/Models/README.md

 some glade code for controling leds from raspberry use at your own risk.  this is the start for my start nx-01 model project.   use the code if you want, at your own risk

-this code is so I can have a example of how to control a mpc2017 from my raspberry pi 3. this makes use of the wiring PI library.
+this code is so I can have a example of how to control a mpc23017 (i2c 16 input/output port expander) from my raspberry pi 3. this makes use of the wiring PI library.

 update 4-19-20:  this code won't for not make use of the gtk (gui)